sydasif/python-book/docs/source/02_basic/04_operator.md

 ## Membership Operators

-Membership operators are used to test if a sequence is presented in an object.
+Membership operators are used to testing if a sequence is presented in an object.

 | Syntax      | Description | Example |
 | ----------- | ----------- | ------- |